 The value of the scholarship will not cover all of the financial expenditure associated with undertaking a postgraduate course, and substantial other sources of funding are usually required.

-The James Clayton award is awarded every other year and is due to be awarded again in 2019.
+The James Clayton Award is awarded every other year and is due to be awarded again in 2021.